 Dan then introduced me to his friends Reuben and Eric (aka Paulito), and we set off for Playitas, a hidden beach in Manuel Antonio.
 We even had to off-road to get there!
 Eric is a surf instructor on this beach, and offered me a lesson, but I opted to watch the pros do their thing while I swam and relaxed.
 Reuben is a semi-professional skateboarder, so this translates to his surfing too.
 I didn’t want to slow them down, but they were generous to offer to teach me!

 So, in my last post, I said Costa Rica doesn’t have riptides.
 I think Marvin must have been speaking about only that beach in particular, because there is certainly one at Playitas.
 In all my years of growing up swimming in the ocean, I have never been caught in a riptide, but I was caught in one yesterday.
-It was a surreal experience- one minute I was swimming along and body surfing on the waves, and the next I turned around to see the shore was much further away than I intended it to be.
+It was a surreal experience- one minute I was swimming along and body surfing on the waves, and the next I turned around to see the shore was much farther away than I intended it to be.

 Realizing what must be happening, I immediately started to try to swim back to shore with all my strength (obviously forgetting everything I had ever been taught about swimming parallel to the shore if caught in a riptide).
-I was swimming so hard that my arms and legs started to go numb, yet I was still getting further away.
+I was swimming so hard that my arms and legs started to go numb, yet I was still getting farther away.

 Despite all possible reasons to do so, I didn’t panic and decided just to float along and hope I got closer to shore eventually.
 I thought about calling out to Reuben or Eric down shore, but I didn’t think I needed to.
 I felt like it would all work out.